t-fransson/xest/jbook/_build/html/_sources/docs/descriptors.md

 ## First moment

 This parameter may be used to track changes in the center-of-mass.
-It's a nice descriptor for very dilute systems, or a system with low signal levels, as statistics are computed over the entire spectra.
+It's a nice descriptor for very dilute systems, or systems with low signal levels, as statistics are computed over the entire spectra.
 As a result, it will be much less sensitive to noise compared to other parameters.

 ## FWHM